 Suppressing Drug Evidence in Philadelphia Criminal Cases

 Just because individuals are arrested for drug charges does not mean that they will be convicted.
 Defendants are innocent until proven guilty, and the prosecutor has the burden to prove the defendant’s guilt.
 Sometimes, drug evidence is illegally obtained and may be suppressed.
-If key evidence to proving a defendant’s guilt is suppressed, the defendant will likely not be convicted.
+If critical evidence, such as cocaine in a drug prosecution, is suppressed, the defendant is not likely to be convicted.